 The ad hoc grievance committee shall make every reasonable effort to resolve the grievance in a manner mutually acceptable to the grievant and the parties named in the grievance at this stage.
-If resolution occurs at this stage, the final grievance statement, the formal response and the ad hoc grievance committee's announcement of the resolution are placed in the custody of the appropriate Human Resources

-Office, or the Office of the Provost if the person grieved against is the Human Resources officer.
+If resolution occurs at this stage, the final grievance statement, the formal response and the ad hoc grievance committee's announcement of the resolution are placed in the custody of the appropriate Human Resources August 2022 281 | P a g e Office, or the Office of the Provost if the person grieved against is the Human Resources officer.
 The ad hoc grievance committee must send a written announcement of the resolution to the grievant(s), the parties named in the grievance, the provost, and the chair of the Faculty Handbook Committee.